-Dr. Gerry Hassan is a writer, commentator and thinker about Scotland, the UK, politics and ideas.
-He is currently Senior Research Fellow in contemporary Scottish history at Dundee University.
-Previously he has been Senior Research Fellow at the Institute of Public Policy Research Scotland was Research Fellow in cultural policy at the University of the West of Scotland where he completed and was awarded his PhD.
+Gerry Hassan is a writer, commentator and thinker about Scotland, the UK, politics and ideas.
+He is currently Professor of Social Change at Glasgow Caledonian University and was previously a Senior Research Fellow in contemporary Scottish history at Dundee University.
+Prior to that he has been Senior Research Fellow at the Institute of Public Policy Research Scotland was Research Fellow in cultural policy at the University of the West of Scotland where he completed and was awarded his PhD.
 Gerry has written and edited numerous books on Scotland and the wider world: from the setting up of the Parliament, to its record, policy, in-depth studies of the Labour Party and SNP, and looking at how we imagine the future.

 His publications include ‘The Scottish Labour Party: History, Institutions and Ideas’ (Edinburgh University Press 2004); ‘The Scottish National Party: From Protest to Power’ (Edinburgh University Press 2009); and ‘After Blair: Politics after the New Labour Decade’ (Lawrence and Wishart 2006).
 Two books came out of the Demos Scotland 2020 and Glasgow 2020 projects – both of which had significant national and international reach and influence: the first: ‘Scotland 2020: Hopeful Stories for a Northern Nation’ (Demos 2005); and the second: ‘The Dreaming City: Glasgow 2020 and the Power of Mass Imagination’ (Demos 2007).